sasters/Animedle/README.md

 # Animedle
-world like game on animes
+wordle like game on animes